To see which plans include Point Expiry please see our pricing page

 If you're wondering whether points count as a financial liability - they normally don't.
 Here is more information: http://www.iasplus.com/en-gb/standards/ifric/ifric13

-However, if your previous point expiry period was 12 months and you changed this to 6 months, any customers who had made a purchase after the 6-month period would be eligible for expiry.
-For example, let's say customer A made a purchase 8 months ago and you switch the point expiry period to 6 months.
+However, if your previous point expiry period was 12 months and you changed this to 6 months, any customers who had last made a purchase more than 6 months ago would be eligible for points expiration.

 In cases like these, customers will get a two-week grace period from the time the setting is changed where you can let them know their points are due to expire.
 We recommend you let the customers know so that this does not come as a surprise (and this can be a great way to get customers to re-engage!)